Mayhema/expense-tracker/src/tests/FINAL-RESOLUTION-STATUS.md

 **Files Modified**: `src/styles/main.css`

 ### ✅ Issue #2: Category Dropdown Height Constraints

-**Problem**: "its like headen becouse the end of the section and it cant go outside"
+**Problem**: "its like headen because the end of the section and it cant go outside"

 **Solution Applied**:

 - Removed height constraints for **ALL modes** (not just dark mode)
 - Fixed overflow properties on Advanced Filters containers
 - Added proper z-index stacking for dropdowns to appear above other sections